-A unique look at what happens when nature is left alone is on display for anyone who makes the paddle to the reserve’s shores.
-Carson’s legacy involved encouraging human development to coincide with nature, and additions like this take that ideology into action.
+Paddlers will find a unique look at what happens when nature is left alone.
+Carson’s legacy encouraged human development to coincide with nature, and additions like this take that ideology into action.

 Grab a home-cooked snack at the Olde Beaufort Farmers Market

-Locals have been gathering, rain or shine, for decades at the Olde Beaufort Farmers’ Market selling everything from cupcakes and quiches to farm-raised meats and vegetables.
-The market is protected by shade from oak trees in the Center of Beaufort every Saturday.
+For decades, locals have been gathering, rain or shine at the Olde Beaufort Farmers’ Market selling everything from cupcakes and quiches to farm-raised meats and vegetables.
+Every Saturday, the market is protected by shade from oak trees in the Center of Beaufort.

-Artists and local artisans offer various hand-made souvenirs and delicacies, and local musicians fill the air with peaceful music that is perfect for perusing.
+Artists and local artisans offer various hand-made souvenirs and delicacies, and local musicians fill the air with peaceful music perfect for perusing.

 Uncover the Past at the Old Burying Ground